f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab1.rst

 |

+For more information about the various SSL Orchestrator deployment modes, refer to the |sslo-dg1|.

+|

 .. note::
-   The following instructions assume basic connectivity to the lab environment, and administrative access to the lab network and virtual machine configurations.
+   The following instructions assume basic connectivity to the lab environment, and administrative access to the lab's network and virtual machine configurations.

+.. |sslo-dg1| raw:: html

+      <a href="https://clouddocs.f5.com/sslo-deployment-guide/" target="_blank"> SSL Orchestrator Deployment Guide </a>